 As my children have grown older, it’s more interesting to hear them talk about what they want to improve and listen to them constructively analyze themselves.
 There is a huge difference in what my nine-year-old sees on the field versus my sixteen-year-old.
 Some days, it’s a struggle for my youngest child to think about what happened during the game, but I noticed, the more I ask him to tell me about the game, the better he is at thinking about the game.
 Also, he loves that I’m listening to him and interested in his thoughts.

 Soccer is a thinking game.
 Many sports are.
 Understanding how to reflect on a game once it’s over is important in growing as a player.
 It’s an essential life skill.
-Self-reflection is such a key to growth in school, in your job, and life.
+Self-reflection is such a key to growth in school, in your job, and in life.
 Sports can teach this skill if we let kids learn to think on the field for themselves.
 After I listen to my kid discuss his or her game, then I like to follow the same pattern.
 When it’s my turn to talk, I focus on what my child did well on the field first because the first thing I want to do is catch them doing something good.

 Tony Di Cicco was an amazing women’s soccer coach.
 He coined the phrase, “Catch them doing something good.”
-In his book by the same name, he emphasizes how to build on strengths and create a plan for addresses weaknesses.
+In his book by the same name, he emphasizes how to build on strengths and create a plan for addressing weaknesses.
 Maybe I noticed something they didn’t, like a good run or a solid pass.
 I can emphasize something we both thought they did well.
 Then I can take one or two points I saw that may need improvement and talk about them.
 Maybe it’s as simple as acknowledging that I agree with my child on what they saw that needs improvement.
 At this point, it’s a discussion.
 Your kid laid out a few key points.
 You laid out a few points.

 In both cases, we started with what they did well.
 Pick out one or two critical points to improve upon, that’s it.
 It’s easy to move from what I can improve to how to improve if you’re in a discussion.
 Ask them what they can do to get better.
 Maybe they work on something that they are strong in.
 Maybe they work on something they are weak in.
 The importance is that there is a goal, and there is a discussion to get to an agreement on what the goals are.
 I like setting some goals for improvement and watching my child want to improve.
 Goals are something tangible, and I can praise reaching a goal, even if there are a myriad of items to work on.
 Set goals to improve, see them improve, and build confidence.